 Find a Sense of Support to Turn To After the Event

 Have you found a way to support your emotional health and overall well-being since the loss of your loved one?
-If you haven't yet, it might be time to.
-Especially if the holiday brings several of those deep feelings to the surface.
+If you haven't yet, it might be time to, especially if the holidays bring several of those deep feelings to the surface.

-If you don't feel ready to join a therapy program or support group, that's okay.
-You can turn to your friends and family members that you trust and feel connected to for a sense of social support.
-Set up a weekly get-together or phone call to help you vent, decompress, and reminisce.
+If you don't feel ready to join a therapy program or support group, that's all right.
+You can turn to friends and family members that you trust and feel connected to for a sense of social support.
+Set up a weekly get-together or phone call to give you opportunities to vent, decompress, and reminisce.